Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 </div>
 <br>

-We could be lying down on a sofa looking up towards a phone that is parallel to ceiling.
-Or looking down on a tablet lying flat on a table, i.e parallel to the floor.
-Since the screen is no longer restricted to displaying content along a vertical plane, using height or width to specify the sides of the rectangle isn't always correct—length & breadth however, are and swill always be. 🤯 \*For the literature on Toucaan I'll often use mathematical labels _length_ and _breadth_ instead to refer to the sides of the rectangular display.
-There is an added advantage of doing this—we know exactly that the shorter side of the rectangle is the breadth, and it may be viewport width or height independent of the orientation.
+One could be lying down on a sofa looking up towards the ceiling into the phone.
+Or looking down on a tablet lying flat on a desk, meaning parallel to the floor.
+Since the screen is no longer restricted to displaying content along the vertical plane, using height and width to specify its dimensions isn't always a 100% accurate.
+Labeling it with length and breadth however will be, no matter what the orientation of the screen is. 🤯

+\*For sake of clarity on Toucaan I'll often use mathematical labels _length_ and _breadth_ instead of height and width to refer to the dimensions of the rectangular display.
+There is an added advantage of doing this—we exactly know that the shorter side of the rectangle _is_ the breadth, which could be viewport width or viewport height depending on orientation.

 <br>